BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

 ## Insert feature length

 * `make export_length` to be run on Vital-IT
-* Add length info file to GIT project ([generated_files/RNA_seq/](../../generated_files/RNA_seq/) folder)
+* Add length info file to GIT project ([generated_files/RNA_Seq/](../../generated_files/RNA_Seq/) folder)
 * `make insert_feature_length` to be run on our server
 * Check the `transcript` table in database to check for good insertion
 * Effective length refers to the number of possible start sites a feature could have generated a fragment of that particular length.
 It is lower than transcript size.
-We do not insert it because is is not in the Kallisto output files.
+We do not insert it because it is not in the Kallisto output files.
 Indeed, the effective length is used to incorporate the bias correction in Kallisto, so it differs from library to library within the same species.
 * Note: Ensembl transcript IDs are not unique (same ones for chimp and bonobo for example). `bgeeTranscriptId` is unique though

 ## Calculation of TMM normalization factors

 * We inserted TPMs and FPKMs recalculated based on genic regions only, so we calculate TMM factors using the read counts on genic regions only.

 * [3Insertion/calculate_TMM_factors.R](3Insertion/calculate_TMM_factors.R): inspired from [pipeline/Differential_expression/diff_analysis_rna_seq.R](../Differential_expression/diff_analysis_rna_seq.R) (function `calcNormFactors`).
-This scripts calculates the TMM factors using the Bioconductor package edgeR, for a set of samples listed in a '.target' file (typically, all samples of an experiment, within one species, platform, library type and library orientation).
+This script calculates the TMM factors using the Bioconductor package edgeR, for a set of samples listed in a '.target' file (typically, all samples of an experiment, within one species, platform, library type and library orientation).
 The output is identical to the '.target' file, with one column appended that includes the TMM factors for all samples.
   * This script is launched by the perl script [3Insertion/launch_calculate_TMM_factors.pl](3Insertion/launch_calculate_TMM_factors.pl).

 * [3Insertion/launch_calculate_TMM_factors.pl](3Insertion/launch_calculate_TMM_factors.pl): inspired from [pipeline/Differential_expression/launch_diff_analysis_rna_seq.pl](../Differential_expression/launch_diff_analysis_rna_seq.pl) to launch the calculation of TMM normalization factors.